The James Rovira Literary Agency is currently soliciting manuscripts.

 Please keep in mind that writing as a creative activity and publishing as a business opportunity are two different activities, and that the mindsets required for each are very different.
 All publishing involves some risk to publishers, especially print publication, so publishers are understandably careful about investing in products that they cannot sell.
 Unfortunately, a novel’s quality has little to do with its market appeal, which has been especially evident over the last ten years, during which time some of the worst written books have been among the biggest selling worldwide.
 I am only interested in representing quality fiction, however, and authors need to keep in mind that most publishers will expect first time authors to work hard to promote their own work through readings and social media.

 I have been publishing and editing since the 1990s.
 My publications include fiction, poetry, creative non-fiction, non-fiction, film and book reviews, and scholarship in the fields of literature, philosophy, and cultural studies.
-I currently reside in the greater Columbus, OH area.
+I currently reside in the greater Central Florida area.